UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 ### Manifest section

-A manifest section is a simple sequence of 'file path : manifest key' pairs.
+A manifest section is a sequence of 'file path : manifest key' pairs.

 For example: